jsreport/docs/docs/pdf-utils.md

 **action** - submit/reset
 **label** - text on the button
-**url** - the url where to send the form after submit
+**url** - url where to send the form after submit

-The submit button can additionaly include one or more submit flags.
+The submit button can additionally include one or more submit flags.
 Please see the description in the [pdf specification here](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf#page=459).

 ## API
-The extension features can be used also directly through API without a need to use studio or persist templates.
+The extension features can be used also directly through API without a need to use the studio or persist templates.

 ```js
 {